Jesus said to him, “If you wish to be perfect, go,

 On the Twentieth Sunday in Ordinary Time the key question the people are asking in John's Gospel is: “How can this man give us his flesh to eat?”
 Jesus tells us the eating his flesh and drinking blood is real food and drink.
 It gives us life, eternal life.
 We are one with him and he is one with us.

-Monday is the Memorial of Saint Bernard, Abbot and Doctor of the Church; Tuesday the Memorial of Saint Pius X, Pope and Wednesday the Memorial of the Queenship of the Blessed Virgin Mary.
-Friday is the Feast of Saint Bartholomew, Apostle, with its own special readings.
+Friday is the Memorial of Saint Bernard, Abbot and Doctor of the Church; Saturday is the Memorial of Saint Pius X, Pope.

-Matthew's Gospel this week includes some favorite parables, like the rich young man and introduces the counter-cultural idea that riches may make it more difficult to be saved.
+Matthew's Gospel this week includes some favorite parables, like the rich young man.
+Jesus says “it is easier for a camel to pass through the eye of a needle than for one who is rich to enter the Kingdom of God,” and we know he is introducing the counter-cultural idea that riches may make it more difficult to be saved.
 Those are followed by stories of the Master of the vineyard who leaves us with the phrase “The last will be first and the first, last.”
 Jesus tells the parable of the landowner who hires workers throughout the day, including the last hours.
 When he pays them all the same, those who worked all day grumbled.
 “Are you envious because I am generous?”
 He offers the parable of the guests who are too busy to attend the wedding feast of the king's son.
-On Friday in non-feast readings Jesus tells us to love our neighbors as ourselves.
+Friday, Jesus tells us to love our neighbors as ourselves.
 Saturday, Jesus says, “Whoever exalts himself will be humbled; but whoever humbles himself will be exalted.”

 On the Twenty-first Sunday in Ordinary Time, we continue with John's Gospel and the Bread of Life discussion, with many of the disciples finding Jesus' call to be nourished on his body and blood as tough to swallow.
 And they leave him.
 Peter speaks for the others: “Master, to whom shall we go?
 You have the words of eternal life.”